 Take a stroll around the village to explore its many historic buildings, such as the old hospital, former post office and Captains Flat Hotel, as well as attractions like the Lake George Mine entrance and the Miners’ Memorial.

 If you’re looking to explore the region’s national parks, depart Captains Flat and return to Captains Flat Route before turning on to Cooma Road.
 You’re now on route towards Deua National Park and the Big Hole walking trail.

-The remarkable Big Hole is a marble limestone chasm some 96m deep and 50m wide and can be safely viewed from a viewing platform over the hole.
+The remarkable Big Hole is some 96m deep and 50m wide and can be safely viewed from a viewing platform over the hole.
 To get to the landmark, you will have to take a 3.5km walk from the Berlang campground.
-The walk can get rather adventurous as you will have to wade across Shoalhaven River along the way.
+The walk can get rather adventurous as you will have to wade across Shoalhaven River along the way, therefore the track may become inaccessible as a result of higher river levels following periods of rain, so make sure to prepare well for your visit and take note of the weather conditions.
 After crossing the river, the walk continues through spectacular eucalyptus forest.

 If you’re not in a rush, consider camping out overnight.
 The Berlang campground is ideal for bushwalkers looking to stay overnight.

 If you’re staying overnight, spend the rest of the afternoon with a bushwalk to the Marble Arch, where you will see a boulder the size of a car.
 To get to the Marble Arch, follow the route through short caves and stunning slot canyons.
 Keep in mind that it is about a 5-hour return trip with low light at times, so carrying a torch is advisable.
 There is also a strenuous ascent/descent of stairs to consider before taking on the trail.